Codeine Sulfate Oral SolutionPronunciation

 - Advise patients not to adjust the dose of codeine sulfate without consulting a physician or other healthcare professional.

 - Instruct patients on how to measure and take the correct dose of Codeine Sulfate Oral Solution.

 - Advise patients that codeine may cause drowsiness, dizziness, or lightheadedness and may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks (e.g., driving, operating machinery).
 Advise patients started on codeine sulfate or patients whose dose has been adjusted to refrain from any potentially dangerous activity until it is established that they are not adversely affected.

 - Advise patients that codeine sulfate will add to the effects of alcohol and other CNS depressants (such as antihistamines, sedatives, hypnotics, tranquilizers, general anesthetics, phenothiazines, other opioids, and monoamine oxidase [MAO] inhibitors).

 - Advise patients not to combine codeine sulfate with central nervous system depressants (sleep aids, tranquilizers) except by the orders of the prescribing physician, and not to combine with alcohol because dangerous additive effects may occur, resulting in serious injury or death.

 - Advise patients that codeine sulfate is a potential drug of abuse.
 They must protect it from theft.
 It should never be given to anyone other than the individual for whom it was prescribed.

 - Advise patients to keep codeine sulfate in a secure place out of the reach of children.
-When codeine sulfate is no longer needed, the unused solution should be destroyed by flushing down the toilet.

 - Advise patients of the potential for severe constipation when taking codeine sulfate; appropriate laxatives and/or stool softeners as well as other appropriate treatments should be initiated from the onset of therapy.